vladlevitin/TDT4173-Moscow-Housing/README.md

 ## Visualizing data
 * Using online tool kepler.gl to locate datapoints based on latitude and longitude in Moscow
 * Identifying flaws in dataset:
-    - In testing set: seven buildings are not in Moscow.
-Four are  St Johns, in Kirgistan (building id 4412) and two near Vladivostock.
-For the ones left the coordinates are wrong (can be adjusted by searching street)

     - In training set: complete lat/long, all within 70 km distance to center.

-    - Districs are missing in both datasets - they can possibly be retreived by searching for neighbouring buildings (130 examples in test set)

     - There are extreme outliers in area_total and price, but this seems reasonable.
 The bigest flats are full top floors on buildings in central Moscow.